How to Install a Custom SSL

 • Certificate - the certificate’s public key, usually a file named domain.crt

-where domain is replaced with your actual domain
+where the domain is your actual domain

-• Private Key - the certificate's private key, usually the only file with the ending .key on the zipped folder
+• Private Key — the certificate's private key, usually the only file with the ending .key

 • Certificate authority bundle (CABUNDLE) - the file that contains root and intermediate certificates